TheSmartLocal – Singapore’s Leading Travel and Lifestyle Portal

 Pet-friendly cafe serving all-day brunch

-Tucked along Depot Road lies Bailey and Whiskey, a pet-friendly cafe serving all-day brunch.
+Tucked along Depot Road lies Bailey and Whiskey, make full use of your CDC voucher at this pet-friendly cafe serving all-day brunch.
 Known for their Whiskey’s French Toast ($16), the safari-themed cafe has all wooden furnishings and plenty of plants to really complete the nature theme.
 The floor is even carpeted with artificial grass on which the kids can make themselves at home.

 Image credit: @ilivetoeat_jpg via Instagram